maisam2004/travel_planning_project/readm.md

 - I want to explore new travel destinations and get inspired for my next trip.
 - I want a user-friendly interface that allows me to navigate through the site effortlessly.
-- I want to find comprehensive travel guides and information about different countries holiday packages.
+- I want to find comprehensive travel guides and information about different holiday packages.

 #### Returning Visitor Goals